12 Best Hiking Trails in Algonquin Provincial Park

-This is an easy, level trail that takes about one hour if you stop to read the plaques and see the sites, less if you are just out to enjoy the natural beauty or are looking for birds and wildlife.
+This is an easy, level trail that takes about one hour if you stop to read the plaques and see the sites, less if you are just out to enjoy nature or are looking for birds and wildlife.

 More Related Articles on PlanetWare.com

-- Ontario Outdoors: For more great hiking in Ontario check out our guide to the 9 Best Hikes in Killarney Provincial Park and Nearby Areas.
-For a look at where to camp in Algonquin see our article on the 8 Best Campgrounds in Algonquin Provincial Park or extend your geographical range a little further north and learn about the 6 Best Camping Areas in Killarney Provincial Park.
-Plan more Ontario wilderness adventures with our guide to the 10 Top-Rated Ontario Parks.
-For fishing ideas, have a look at our 8 Top-Rated Fishing Lodges in Ontario.
+Ontario Outdoors: For more great hiking in Ontario check out our guide to the Best Hikes in Killarney Provincial Park.
+For a look at where to camp in Algonquin see our article on the Best Campgrounds in Algonquin or extend your geographical range a little further north and learn about the Best Camping Areas in Killarney Provincial Park.
+Plan more Ontario wilderness adventures with our guide to the Top Ontario Parks.